project-ro/rotab/README.md

 **Fully compatible with LLM-based generation and validation.**

 **RoTab** is a lightweight tool that defines data processing using YAML templates and automatically converts them into executable Python code.
-No need to write implementation—just describe what you want to do.
+No implementation code required—just describe what you want to do.
 This is the minimal system designed to realize that philosophy.

 ---